 of one particular vegetable which only grows in the province where Feng’s home city of Wuzhou is situated.
 This story provided the musical basis for the song.
 Musically, it’s a bit of a rocker with the funky guitars in the background of the chorus

 putting me in mind of something I may have recorded with my friend and collaborator Mike Anderson circa 1987.
 I’ve used a lot more altered vocals on this album than previously, and they make their first appearance here.

-The Long March was the of course famously undertaken by Mao’s revolutionary forces during China’s civil war.
-The song is more about China’s post-revolutionary march towards becoming
+2) The Long March The Long March was the of course famously undertaken by Mao’s revolutionary forces during China’s civil war.
+The song is more about China’s post-revolutionary march towards becoming a

 Red Guard uniform wrapped ‘in cellophane like a wedding dress’.
 This is perhaps the catchiest broadly pro-Maoist songs ever written.